 Select the INPUT panel, and turn on Manual Lens.

-You have to adjust Manual Zoom, while your rotate your camera left to right back and forth.
+You have to adjust Manual Zoom, while you rotate your camera from left to right back and forth.

 When you experience the least gliding between the real object and the virtual pattern, that will be the right value.